18F/gcp-appengine-template/README.md

 To get the app(s) in this repo going, you will need to:

 1. Procure a [CircleCI](https://circleci.com/) account.
-1. Procure a GCP project and gain access to the [GCP console](https://console.cloud.google.com/).
 1. Fork or copy this repo into your github org.
 Make your changes to this new repo.
 1. Consider your application load on the database and change the parameters in `terraform/google_sql.tf` to size your databases properly.
 The default `db-f1-micro` db size is probably not sufficient for most production systems.
+1. Procure three GCP projects and gain access to the [GCP console](https://console.cloud.google.com/) on them all.
+For each project, do the following:
   1. Create a Terraform service account via
      `Console -> IAM & admin -> Service Accounts` in GCP
+  1. Save the JSON credentials to `$HOME/gcloud-service-key.json` for your production GCP Project, `$HOME/staging-gcloud-service-key.json` for your staging GCP Project, or `$HOME/dev-gcloud-service-key.json` for your dev GCP Project.

-1. Save the JSON credentials to `$HOME/gcloud-service-key.json` This file should either be stored securely by the administrators of the system, or (even better) deleted after circleci has been seeded with it's data.
+     These files should either be stored securely by the administrators of the system, or (even better) deleted after circleci has been seeded with it's data.
   1. Go to `Console -> IAM & admin` in GCP, click on `View by: Roles`, and then add `Project -> Owner` to the terraform service account.
 1. You should be sure to set up master and staging branches as protected branches that require approval for PRs to land in this repo.
 You should also enable as many code analysis integrations as are appropriate within the repo to enforce code quality and find vulnerabilities.
 1. Enable circleci on this repo, then add some environment variables to it:
    * `GCLOUD_SERVICE_KEY`:  Set this to the contents of `$HOME/gcloud-service-key.json`
+   * `STAGING_GCLOUD_SERVICE_KEY`:  Set this to the contents of `$HOME/staging-gcloud-service-key.json`
+   * `DEV_GCLOUD_SERVICE_KEY`:  Set this to the contents of `$HOME/dev-gcloud-service-key.json`
-   * `GOOGLE_PROJECT_ID`: Set this to your google project ID
+   * `GOOGLE_PROJECT_ID`: Set this to your production google project ID
+   * `STAGING_GOOGLE_PROJECT_ID`: Set this to your staging google project ID
+   * `DEV_GOOGLE_PROJECT_ID`: Set this to your dev google project ID
    * `BASICAUTH_PASSWORD`: Set this to a basic auth password to frontend non-SSO apps with.
      If it is not set, then your non-SSO app will be public.
    * `BASICAUTH_USER`: Set this to the basic auth username you want.